 Keyboard scholarships are based upon outstanding accomplishment in performance, potential for artistic development, and commitment to a career in music.
-Merit scholarships are awarded to piano and organ majors in the Bachelor of Music degree programs.
+Merit scholarships are awarded to organ majors in all degree programs.
 Qualifications are determined by either a campus or taped audition, and awards are announced by letter following the final audition day in March.

 B.M. or B.M.E. in Organ

 Students should be prepared to perform the following: